 Lactose, a naturally occurring sugar in milk, can also cause loose stools.
 Many adults have a low level of intestinal lactase, the enzyme that breaks down lactose into absorbable sugars.
 Ingestion of large quantities of milk or dairy products can lead to diarrhea among people with a lactase deficiency, also known as lactose intolerance.

 Bowel infections caused by viruses, bacteria and certain parasites frequently cause loose stools.
 Viral gastroenteritis, an inflammation of the stomach and intestines, is a common cause of episodic diarrhea.
 Many viruses can cause gastroenteritis, including noroviruses, astroviruses, rotaviruses, sapoviruses and certain adenoviruses.
 Bacterial food poisoning caused by Salmonella species, Shigella species, Staphylococcus aureus, Clostridium perfringens, Bacillus cereus and certain strains of Escherichia coli also commonly causes episodic diarrhea.
 Parasites that frequently cause loose stools include Cryptosporidium, Giardia, Entamoeba histolytica and Cyclospora species.

-Disease processes that interfere with the breakdown of consumed foods or the absorption of nutrients by the intestine are collectively termed "malabsorption disorders."
+Disease processes that interfere with the breakdown of consumed foods or the absorption of nutrients by the intestine are collectively termed malabsorption disorders.
 These conditions typically cause loose stools.
 Decreased production or release of pancreatic digestive juices causes malabsorption owing to impaired breakdown of dietary fats, starches and proteins.
 Common causes of pancreatic malabsorption include pancreatitis, an inflammation of the pancreas, and cystic fibrosis, a genetic disorder.

-- Cleveland Clinic: Acute Diarrhea
+- Cleveland Clinic Center for Continuing Education: Acute Diarrhea